nouiy/aws-sdk-java/README.md

 ## Maintenance and Support for Java Versions

-The AWS Java SDK version 1 (v1) supports Java versions from 7 to 16.
-The Java 17 version introduces strong encapsulation of internal Java elements, which is not backwards-compatible with the Java SDK v1.
+The AWS Java SDK version 1 (v1) supports Java versions from 7 to 17, but may not be updated to support future Java versions.
+To ensure long-term compatibility with the latest JDK versions, we recommend that you migrate to
-This may cause issues for certain use-cases of the SDK.
-If you plan to use Java 17+, we recommend that you migrate to [AWS SDK for Java 2.x][aws-sdk-for-java-2x] that fully supports Java 8, Java 11, and Java 17 Long-Term Support(LTS) releases.

-If you are experiencing issues with Java 17+ and unable to migrate to AWS SDK for Java v2 at this time, below are the workarounds that you might find helpful.
-Please keep in mind that these workarounds may not work in the future versions of Java.
-See [JEP 403: Strongly Encapsulate JDK Internals][jep-403] and [Breaking Encapsulation][jep-break-encapsulation] for more details.

-**Error: com.amazonaws.AmazonServiceException: Unable to unmarshall exception response with the unmarshallers provided caused by java.lang. reflect.InaccessibleObjectException**

-- use JVM option `--add-opens java.base/java.lang=ALL-UNNAMED` at JVM startup

-**WARNING: Illegal reflective access by com.amazonaws.util.XpathUtils**

-- use JVM option `--add-opens=java.xml/com.sun.org.apache.xpath.internal=ALL-UNNAMED` at JVM startup
+[AWS SDK for Java 2.x][aws-sdk-for-java-2x].

 [aws-iam-credentials]: https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-roles.html
 [aws]: https://aws.amazon.com/